FyrbyAdditive/SO-ARM101-STS3250/README.md

 There are some other minor changes but it is functionally the same.
 Various options, and some files for 3D printing are also provided.

-The main model is on the first plate of the separate prepared files, for the Prusa XL and Bambu H2D - if you select another printer in Bambu studio it will should.
+The main model is on the first plate of the separate prepared files, for the Prusa XL and Bambu H2D - if you select another printer in Bambu Studio it will work.
 The options are on the second plate.
 The options include:

 - TPU lined jaws.
 Note this has M3 heat set insert holes for the camera mount.
 - Mount for the Waveshare Bus Servo Driver HAT (A), a different controller board that works